helm/chart-testing/doc/ct_lint-and-install.md

                                              This is only used if namespace is specified (default "app.kubernetes.io/instance")
-      --remote string                        The name of the Git remote used to identify changed charts (default "origin") --since string                         The Git reference used to identify changed charts (default "HEAD") --skip-missing-values                  When --upgrade has been passed, this flag will skip testing CI values files from the previous chart revision if they have been deleted or renamed at the current chart revision
+      --remote string                        The name of the Git remote used to identify changed charts (default "origin") --since string                         The Git reference used to identify changed charts (default "HEAD") --skip-clean-up                        Skip resources clean-up.
+Used if need to continue other flows or keep it around.
+      --skip-missing-values                  When --upgrade has been passed, this flag will skip testing CI values files from the previous chart revision if they have been deleted or renamed at the current chart revision